Hypocoercivity-compatible finite element methods for the long-time computation of Kolmogorov's equation: Introduction

 To the best of our knowledge, there exist only few, yet quite inspiring, exceptions which employ hypocoercivity ideas in the context of numerical methods.
 In particular, the work of Porretta \& Zuazua \cite{porretta_zuazua} proves the hypocoercivity of classical finite difference operators discretising Kolmogorov's equation for $f=0$ on uniform spatial grids over $[0,\infty)\times\mathbb{R}^2$.
-The recent manuscript by Dujardin, Herau, \& Lafitte \cite{dujardin_herau_lafitte} takes the approach of \cite{porretta_zuazua} further by establishing discrete versions of weighted Poincar\'e inequalities for difference operators, thereby showing decay to equilibrium for finite difference approximations of the inhomogeneous two-dimensional Fokker-Planck equation, which is, of course, closely related to Kolmogorov's equation.
+The recent manuscript by Dujardin, H\'erau, \& Lafitte \cite{dujardin_herau_lafitte} takes the approach of \cite{porretta_zuazua} further by establishing discrete versions of weighted Poincar\'e inequalities for difference operators, thereby showing decay to equilibrium for finite difference approximations of the inhomogeneous two-dimensional Fokker-Planck equation, which is, of course, closely related to Kolmogorov's equation.
 Both these approaches apply directly the abstract semigroup result of Villani \cite[Theorem 18]{villani} to the finite difference operators used by proving the necessary commutator properties required for its validity.
 With regard to practical \man{works}, Foster, Loh\'eac \& Tran \cite{foster_loheac_tran} discuss the development of a Lagrangian-type splitting method based on a carefully constructed similarity transformation and linear finite elements over quasiuniform meshes, although no proof of decay to equilibrium is given for the numerical method itself.
 Also, Bessemoulin-Chatard \& Filbet \cite{besse_filbet} present design principles for the construction of equilibrium-preserving finite volume methods for nonlinear degenerate parabolic problems.
+Recently, Bessemoulin-Chatard, Herda \& Rey \cite{besse_FV} presented an asymptotic-preserving in the diffusive limit finite volume scheme for a class of one-dimensional kinetic equations, using the hypocoercivity framework of Dolbeault, Mouhot \& Schmeiser \cite{DMS_TAMS}.